Give local, not to the Humane Society of the United States.

 HSUS’s senior management includes those who have voiced support for the terroristic acts of the Animal Liberation Front.

 CharityWatch has issued several “D” ratings for HSUS in recent years over the group’s wasteful spending practices.
+The Better Business Bureau pulled their accreditation in 2018 and Charity Navigator downgraded them to 2 stars.

 Zero Pet Shelters